Construction

 • Sharing project schedules and updates with vendors to enable timely material delivery.

-7. Improve inventory management processes continuously
+6. Improve inventory management processes

 Remember that even the best inventory management systems require updating as businesses grow.
 Regardless of the success of your inventory management strategy, your company should regularly assess all processes, gather feedback from employees, identify vulnerabilities, and tweak the inventory management process to ensure the system is working as smoothly as possible.